 FRANKE RESIDENTIAL DISSERTATION COMPLETION FELLOWSHIPS

 Each year the Franke Institute for the Humanities awards a limited number of Residential Dissertation Completion Fellowships to doctoral students in the Humanities Division of the University of Chicago.
-These fellowships include the year's stipend and tuition payments, as well as an additional stipend of $2,500 if degree work is completed by the end of the fellowship year.
-Usually six Franke Dissertation Completion Fellowships are awarded annually.
+Fellowships are awarded for the academic year and provide aid for tuition, the required student services fee, University student health insurance individual premium, plus a stipend and additional financial bonus if degree work is completed by the end of the fellowship year.
+The Fellowship also includes basic logistical support such as use of a photocopier and scanner, network hookup, and shared office space conveniently located in the Regenstein Library.
+Usually four Franke Residential Dissertation Completion Fellowships are awarded annually.

 Fellows are expected to be in residence throughout their fellowship year but are under no obligation to use the Franke facilities beyond participation in the Fellows’ workshops.
 It is understood that students on the job market may need to miss workshop meetings from time to time.